TilBlechschmidt/WebGrid/docs/contribute/dev-environment.md

 ### Documentation

-If you want to build the documentation locally you have to install some tools.
+If you want to build the documentation locally you have to install additional tools.
 Make sure you have a recent version of [Python 3](https://www.python.org/downloads/) installed before running the commands below.

 ```bash
 pip3 install 'mkdocs-git-revision-date-localized-plugin>=0.4' \